 Although there was some thread of truth to all the published rumors, Jerome and Elizabeth’s marriage did not occur in November but rather on Christmas Eve, 24 December 1803.
 The marriage contract was drawn up by Alexander J. Dallas, and the wedding witnessed by prominent citizens with the Mayor of Baltimore performing the civil ceremony and the religious one sealed by Reverend John Carroll, a Baltimore Bishop and later Archbishop and Primate of the American Catholic Church.
 Afterwards, the newlyweds honeymooned by making an extended tour of the Northern and Eastern states.

 Barely had the newlyweds set off on their honeymoon before more rumors surfaced.
-The rumors were were about Napoleon’s unhappiness with Jerome for marrying an American woman:
+The rumors were about Napoleon’s unhappiness with Jerome for marrying an American woman.
+Napoleon had other plans for his brother that included marrying a princess:

 “Napoleon was furious when he heard of Jerome’s marriage; he immediately directed that his allowance should be stopped and that he should return to France by the first frigate; otherwise he would be regarded as a deserter.
 At the same time, Jerome was forbidden to bring his wife to France, and all the captains of French vessels were prohibited from receiving on board ‘the young person to whom he had attached himself,’ it being the intention of the First Consul that she should not on any pretext whatever, be permitted to enter France, and if she succeed in so doing, she was to be sent back to the United States without delay.”